moj-analytical-services/rpackage_training/README.md

 - an error is produced if a suitable dataset is not input, e.g. if an integer is input as the dataset or without the variables 'register' or 'date'.
 - the output is consistent with what we'd get if we manually did in excel.
 3) Run test using command+shift+t (it can be good to write something so the test should fail to begin to check the procedure is working).

+# 17. Functional testing

+# 18. Continuous integration

+# 19. Installing and using your package
 You can additionally test figures e.g. plots to see whether they look like they should by using the package vdiffr (in CRAN and compatible with the testthat package).

 COULD DEVELOP a function like https://github.com/mammykins/regregrap/blob/master/R/figure_1.R and then do unit test like https://github.com/mammykins/regregrap/blob/master/tests/testthat/test_figure_1.R